 Solo exhibition at Courtesy of the Artist in Sydney April 2018.

-UNTAMED once again celebrates the beauty, evolution and survival of nature’s most precious element, wood.
+UNTAMED celebrates the beauty, evolution and survival of one of nature’s most precious elements, wood.

 Shrugging off the modern pursuit of perfection, Linda has teamed ‘weathered’ silver works with a selection of works in driftwood where each unique piece tells a story of survival.

 From the gentle movement underwater to the raging rivers of time, each precious piece of driftwood finds its way from the deep Tasmanian wilderness to be fashioned into works that boldly proclaim aged beauty.

 UNTAMED is bold.

 UNTAMED is for those who enjoy their own strength.

 Solo exhibition at Handmark Gallery Hobart in January 2017.